 For situational writing, I would check that they know the difference between formal and informal contexts and are aware of how to write differently for different audiences.
 I wouldn’t ask them to do more writing at this stage.

 The other major challenge for English is usually comprehension, and I wouldn’t introduce any new strategies now, but focus on reinforcing whatever the school has taught the kids.
-For instance, some schools teach the CUB method (example here, from Slide 23) of dissecting comprehension questions, where students circle anything to do with the 5Ws and 1H (who, what, where, when, why, how), underline tenses, and bracket words that might be required in the answer.
+For instance, some schools teach the “CUB” method of dissecting comprehension questions, where students circle anything to do with the 5Ws and 1H (who, what, where, when, why, how), underline tenses, and bracket words that might be required in the answer.

 Apart from that, I would go over strategies for tackling the different sections that I personally believe are effective or essential, such as reading vocabulary cloze passages once or twice before attempting to fill in any blanks.
 I definitely wouldn’t buy any new assessment books now, for English as well as for the other subjects.
 I think it’s more important for students to get as much rest and sleep as they can leading up to the PSLE.